Many old double edge razor blade sharpeners are still in use these days. Here is a look at some classics like the Twinplex, Allegro, and Kris Kross.

 The Kriss Kross model has tips and instructions for operation:

-1. Clean leather with damp cloth.
+1. Clean leather with a damp cloth.
 Apply little shaving cream.
 Rub well-in leather.
 Repeat occasionally.

 2. Strop new blade light pressure.
 Turn slowly.
 Two turns each side at edge.